MatthiasLiszt/cosmicDew/interpreter/interpreter.md

 Obviously one of the most difficult instructions in this whole interpreter.
 I better start with it as the rest will be pretty easy.
 Triggered by ..ioi::=ioi.bckQ.Ppt

+There are great similarities with the [ instruction.
+However the state moves in the opposite direction and other state symbols have to be used in order to avoid any interference with rules from the [ instruction.

 Getting result from memory mell